-Send your company logo to nikki@fwd-uk.com and we'll send you the Charter logo and add your name to the list below.
+Send your company logo to nikki@fwd-uk.com to pledge your support to the standards and dignity charter and we'll send you the Standards and Dignity Charter logo and add your company name below.

-FWD, ACS and Women in Wholesale will be displaying the logo on all event communication and we encourage you to do the same.
+FWD, ACS and Women in Wholesale will be display the Standards and Dignity Charter logo on all event communications and we encourage you to do the same.